tldr-pages/tldr/pages/common/git-maintenance.md

 `git maintenance start`

-- Halt the background maintenance schedule:
+- Halt the background maintenance schedule for the current repository:

 `git maintenance stop`